What is South Korea Famous for?

 For the Korean chapter of our famous things across the globe series, we have invited our fellow blogger Max (who lived in Korea for three years) of “Dame Cacao” What is South Korea famous for?
 This is her extraordinary reply!

-After three years of living in Korea, I think I’ve heard every reason under the sun as to why people visit South Korea.
+After three years living in Korea, I think I’ve heard every reason under the sun for visiting South Korea.
 From cosmetics and K-pop to a childhood friend, Korea is known for many things by people from all walks of life.

-Most of these things are cultural and intangible, like public figures or cultural practices.
-Hallyu or “Korean wave,” is a term coined to refer to the increasing global popularity of such cultural intangibles.
+Most of these things are intangible, like public figures and cultural practices.
+Hallyu, or “Korean wave,” is a term coined to describe the growing global popularity of cultural intangibles.

 These days, choosing where to stay in Seoul and beyond often comes down to the reason you came to Korea in the first place.
-From movie filming locations to upscale shopping, Korea is known for something different by every generation and nationality in the world.
+From movie filming locations to upscale shopping, Korea is known for offering something different to people of every generation and nationality.

 I’ve spent time in every corner of Seoul, explored Busan a half dozen times, and made several treks down to Jeju Island.
 Korea is beautiful, but nothing if not consistent & culturally connected with itself.